eikek/publet-james/src/main/resources/org/eknet/publet/james/doc/james.md

 and `file://var/x.y` are mapped to `$PUBLET_CONFIG/james/var`.

 ### Fetchmail

 A fetchmail background job can be used to fetch external mail and deliver it to local accounts.

+#### James Fetchmail Scheduler

 James provides a `FetchScheduler` that can be configured by xml files.
 You need to create a configuration file `etc/fetchmail.conf`.
 Please see [James Documentation](http://james.apache.org/server/3/config-fetchmail.html) for how to configure it.

-James' fetchmail scheduler can be configured in various ways which makes it very powerful.
+James' fetchmail scheduler can be configured in various ways and is very powerful.
 Many options should be carefully set by an admin user.
-But it would also be useful, if regular users could edit their accounts, too.
-Therefore, this extension provides another mechanism around james' fetchmail support that aims to be easy to use but lacks some power in exchange.
-Users can edit fetchmail accounts using the web interface and there is one job that is executed repeatedly that will loop through all those accounts and starts the fetchmail process.
-This job can be scheduled and unscheduled and the interval can also be set via the web interface.
-These settings should obviously only be accessed by the admin user.
-Regular users can decide for each of their accounts which run it should be processed.
-Thus they cannot alter the interval directly but specify, whether the job should fetch their account every time, every second time and so on.

-The job then starts to loop through the accounts and fires off other jobs that really do the fetching.
-You can specify in publet's configuration file how many accounts should be processed by one thread.
+#### Integrated Scheduler

+This extension provides another fetchmail scheduler that can be configured via the web interface.
+It aims to be more easy to use, but lacks some of the features compared to James' "native" scheduler.

+The configuration is divided into two parts: First, regular user can manage their accounts via the web.
+All those account are processed by one job that is executed repeatedly.
+The admin user can edit the interval of this job, as well as starting or stopping it.
+The user can configure for each of his accounts, at which multiple of the run it should be processed.
+For example, on every run or on every second run etc.

+Secondly, instead of configuring the maximum number of threads to use, you can configure how many accounts should be processed sequentially by one thread.
+The fetchmail job is collecting this number of accounts and schedules a fetch-job for each group.
+You can configure this number in publets' configuration file:

     james.fetchmail.jobsize=10

 The default value is 10.
-So if there are 100 accounts, there can be up to ten threads (depending on your thread-pool configuration) run concurrently fetching mails.
+So if there are 100 accounts, there can be up to ten threads (depending on your thread-pool configuration) running concurrently fetching mails.
 This feature relys on the [Quartz Scheduler](http://quartz-scheduler.org/) library, meaning the publet-quartz extension must be available.
+So you can still configure the thread pool using `quartz.properties` configuration file.

 ### Custom Mailets